QuentinRa/blog.quentinra.dev/tools/jetbrains/index.md

 It's a feature of Jetbrains: instead of providing an IDE that is doing half of what you want, and need a lot of tuning/configuration, their IDEs are pre-configured and quite powerful.
-The best alternative in one would be VSCode.
+The best alternative in one IDE would be VSCode (free).

 The IDEs are free for [students](https://www.jetbrains.com/shop/eform/students)